DETAILED ACTION

 each of the specimen analyzers comprises an optical detector configured to convert a first set of light from the first set of cells optically interrogated while flowing through a flow cell into a first set of cell signals and to convert a second set of light from the second set of cells optically interrogated while flowing through the flow cell into a second set of cell signals

-each of the controllers is programmed to run a quality control operation for assurance of a quality of measurement by its specimen analyzer, the quality control operation including evaluating the second cell count with the determined set of target value and limit value
+each of the controllers is programmed to run a quality control operation for assurance of a quality of measurement by its specimen analyzer, the quality control operation including evaluating the second cell count with reference to the set of target value and limit value

 With respect to claim 33, Nagai et al discloses: